 Can two eggs implant at the same time?

 In extremely rare cases, two different eggs can be implanted days or even weeks apart.
 This results in the birth of twins that were conceived at different times.
 This rare occurrence is called superfetation.9Tuppen, G. D., Fairs, C., De Chazal, R. C., & Konje, J. C. (1999).
 Spontaneous superfetation diagnosed in the first trimester with successful outcome.
 Ultrasound in Obstetrics and Gynecology: The Official Journal of the International Society of Ultrasound in Obstetrics and Gynecology, 14(3), 219-221.

 On the other hand, identical twins form when a zygote implants in the uterine wall and splits into two fetuses.
 Meanwhile, fraternal twins are the result of two fertilized eggs, both of which are implanted into the uterine wall.

 Is there anything you can do to improve your chances of implantation?

 Indeed, there are steps that you can take to help that egg stick.
-According to a recent study by UCSF, 50% OF all fertilized eggs are lost before a woman misses her period (9).
-You can improve your overall chance of experiencing implantation by eating healthy, exercising, and wearing loose clothing.
+According to a recent study by UCSF, 50% OF all fertilized eggs are lost before a woman misses her period.10Conception: How It Works

 How soon after implantation does hCG rise?